skfnsadkjf/Feed-reader/README.md

 bugs:

-* when mass updating some updates fail with this error
+* when mass updating some updates fail with this error:
   * XML Parsing Error: no root element found
   * Location: moz-extension://35b88c68-ee3e-4f33-8e68-e9d2343caa0d/null
   * Line Number 1, Column 1: null:1:1
   * uncaught exception:
+* when mass updating some updates fail with this error:
+  * "TypeError: channels[channel] is undefined" in addNewItems().